Credit is the ability of a borrower to obtain goods or services before payment, based on the trust that payment will be made in the future.

 In order to establish credit, a borrower must have at least one account on his or her credit report open for six months or more.
 In addition, at least one account must be updated within six months prior to receiving a credit score.
 This information is necessary to establish a reliable reputation and produce an accurate credit score.
 Borrowers who do not satisfy these criteria will need to begin to establish a credit history before planning to apply for a home mortgage.

-As previously indicated, making on time payments is critical in obtaining a good credit score.
-Regardless of the amount of debt owed, a borrower’s credit will suffer for each late payment, and frequent delinquencies will take much more time to recover from.
+Making on-time payments is critical in obtaining a good credit score.
+Regardless of the amount of debt owed, a borrower’s credit will suffer for each late payment, and frequent delinquencies will require a long recovery.
 Additionally, keeping credit card balances to a minimum of 30% of the card’s maximum limit can vastly improve your credit.
 Furthermore, it is advisable not to close unused credit cards when attempting to improve your credit score, since these may actually strengthen credit scores with even infrequent use by extending your credit history.

 For more tips to improve your credit score, read our Lender411 Featured Article Invaluable Tips to Improve your Credit Rating.